 The other argument was that laptops were given to the bloggers so that they would lack the proper testing environment of mainstream tech journalists.
 The bloggers were set up to write good things about Vista by seeing it function in a brand-new machine, tuned and tested for this purpose by Microsoft engineers.
 The experience of actual users—who might be influenced by these bloggers’ opinions—would be different, since they would have to install the software on older machines with no help from Microsoft.
 Critics argued that the company’s promotion was intended to create a false opinion of the market.

 While most businesses define what is a bribe and what isn’t in terms of the content of the gift, in most countries the matter is decided on the basis of context.
 So, regardless of the size, type, and value of the gift, if it can be established that the gift was given with the intent to induce an action, it will be regarded as a bribe.
-The lesson here is that it isn’t enough for businesses to set clear value/type limits on corporate gifts; it’s also necessary to scrutinize the motives behind the gift giving, think carefully about how the gift will be received, and stop short of anything that induces the recipient to cross the line of ethical behavior.
+The lesson here is that it isn’t enough for businesses to set clear value/type limits on corporate gifts; it’s also necessary to scrutinize the motives behind the gift giving, think carefully about how the gift will be received, and stop short of anything that induces the recipient to crosses the line of ethical behavior.

 Other critics held that Microsoft’s blunder was not caused by the content or context of the gifts but that the company fundamentally misunderstood the culture of blogging.
 This view came primarily from marketing practitioners, who pointed out that giving the laptops to elite bloggers violated the egalitarian and sponsorship-free nature of social media.
 It’s a culture whose members loathe any kind of commercial taint to their independence and are highly sensitive to charges of “selling out.”

 Thus, culture is clearly the third very important aspect of gift giving.
 It’s crucial to establish clear boundaries and protocols so that gifts are truly received as gifts—not as attempts to influence.
 To do that means factoring in the recipient’s mindset and culture, since what may be perceived as a gift in one group may seem like a bribe in another.
 The “cultural” dimension is easily understood in personal gift giving (a toy truck might be an excellent present for your six-year-old nephew, but it wouldn’t be appropriate for your boss or grandparent).
 Yet, somehow the idea of discretionary gift giving hasn’t gained much ground in business.
-However, understanding the cultural preferences of the receiver is obviously an important issue in international business—and was a key failure.
+However, understanding the cultural preferences of the receiver is obviously an important issue in international business.

 - Cooper,M. J., Madden, C. S., Hunt, J. B.,& Cornell, J. E. (1991).
 Specialty advertising as a tool for building goodwill: Experimental evidence and research implications.
 Journal of Promotions Management, 1, Pg 41–54 ↵